top of page

 Vapes lined in a row.

-What to do: If you notice these smells repeatedly in the same area, especially where vaping is prohibited, it could be a sign of use.
+What to do: If you notice a sweet or chemical-like scent repeatedly in the same area, it could be a sign of use.

 Unusual Fog or Vapor